razvanchirilov/razvanchirilov/README.md

 🌈 CSS
 🧰 MYSQL

--  the universal concepts of computer programming (i.e.variables, flow control, data structures, algorithms, conditional execution, loops, functions, etc.)<br>
+» The fundamental ideas of computer programming (i.e., variables, flow control, data structures, algorithms, conditional execution, loops, functions, etc.);<br>
--  developer tools and the runtime environment;<br>
+» Developer tools and the runtime environment;<br>
--  the syntax and semantics of the Python language;<br>
+» The syntax and semantics of the Python language;<br>
--  the fundamentals of object-oriented programming and the way they are adopted in Python;<br>
+» The foundations of object-oriented programming and how Python implements them;<br>
--  the means by which to resolve typical implementation problems;<br>
--  the writing of Python programs using standard language infrastructure;<br>
--  fundamental programming techniques, best practices, customs and vocabulary, including the most common library functions in Python 3.<br>
+» Recommended methods, and the most popular Python library functions;<br>
--  Knowledge of functional and object oriented programming (Inheritance, abstraction, encapsulation, decorators in classes and functions), system modules, times, archives, data storages in different types of files, multiprocessing and threading;<br>
+» Knowledge of system modules, times, archives, data storage in various types of files, multiprocessing, and threading, as well as functional and object-oriented programming (including inheritance, abstraction, encapsulation, and decorators in classes and functions)<br>
--  modules: socket, NTP, Telnet, SSH/TTL;<br>
+» Socket, NTP, Telnet, SSH/TTL, and Request
--  web scrapping tools like Beautiful Soup, Selenium, Playwright and Scrapy;<br>
--  I deepened the base of Django framework where I worked on several backend infrastructures of websites
+» Web scraping frameworks such as Selenium, Beautiful Soup, and Scrapy (some of my scrips are on my GitHub profile) » I strengthened the Flask and Django framework's foundation while working on various backend infrastructures.
+I am familiar with software and hardware architectures.

 ###  Ways of contact